moises-gonzalez/testcafeJenkins/README.md

 - Build the image
 - Use the image as you whish

-I've created this Dockerfile to have the Test Café tool run into this contained with Firefox and Chromium in headless mode and execute automated UI tests.
+I've created this Dockerfile to have the Test Café tool run into this container using Firefox and Chromium in headless mode and execute automated UI tests.